 Personal income grew 1.3 percent in Nevada, faster than in any other state.
 Utah had the next fastest growth at 1.1 percent.
 Iowa, Nebraska, and West Virginia had the slowest growth in personal income, with each state growing less than half the rate of the nation.

 Earnings.
-Earnings increased 4.1 percent in 2016 and was the leading contributor to growth in personal income in most states (table 2).
+On average, earnings increased 0.8 percent in the second quarter of 2017, after increasing 1.5 percent in the first quarter.
+Earnings growth ranged from 1.6 percent in Nevada to -0.1 percent in Nebraska, and was the leading contributor to growth in personal income in most states (table 2).

-For the nation, earnings grew in 22 of the 24 industries for which BEA prepares estimates (table 5).
-Earnings growth in health care and social assistance; professional, scientific, and technical services; and construction were the leading contributors to overall growth in total earnings.
+For the nation, earnings grew in 20 of the 24 industries for which BEA prepares quarterly estimates.
+Earnings growth in three industries–health care and social assistance; professional, scientific, and technical services; and finance and insurance–was the leading contributor to overall growth in personal income.

 Updates to Personal Income.
-Today, BEA also released revised quarterly personal income estimates for 2016:Q1 to 2016:Q3.
-Updates were made to incorporate source data that are more complete and more detailed than previously available, and to align the states with revised national estimates.
-BEA also released revised quarterly estimates of population and per capita personal income for 2010:Q1-2016:Q3, and revised annual estimates of population and per capita personal income for 2010-2015.
+Today, BEA also released revised annual estimates of state personal income for 2014 to 2016 and revised quarterly estimates for 2014:Q1 to 2017:Q1.
+Updates were made to incorporate source data that are more complete and more detailed than previously available, to incorporate updated seasonal factors, and to align the states with revised national estimates that were released with the July 2017 annual update to the National Income and Product Accounts.

 - Stay informed about BEA developments by reading the BEA blog, signing up for BEA's email subscription service, or following BEA on Twitter @BEA_News.